 If one spouse’s assets grow significantly during the course of the marriage, e.g. through a successful business or an inheritance, they may wish to draw up a postnuptial agreement.
 This way, they can keep some of these assets separate from community property.

 In some cases, a spouse may also wish to draw up a postnuptial agreement if they have noticed recent negative changes in their partner’s behavior.
 There is no pressure to initiate a divorce in any of these circumstances, but a postnuptial agreement may serve as a useful protective measure in the future.

 A postnuptial agreement outlines rules which dictate what happens when a couple divorces.
-Most common issues which are resolved during a divorce can be resolved in a postnuptial agreement, including:
+Most common issues which are resolved during a divorce can be resolved in a postnuptial agreement.

-In postnuptial agreement in California spouses cannot contract or limit child support and child custody.
+In a postnuptial agreement in California, spouses cannot contract or limit child support and child custody.
 All terms that set or restrict child support or child custody will make the entire postnup unenforceable.